 Manuel Linsenmeier

 Dr. Manuel Linsenmeier is an environmental economist.
-He works as a Postdoctoral Researcher at the Climate School at Columbia University in the City of New York.
+He works as a Postdoctoral Research Associate at the High Meadows Environmental Institute at Princeton University.
 His main research interests are climate change and sustainable development.
 Manuel is particularly interested in the costs of climate change, adaptation to climate change, and policy instruments to reduce greenhouse gas emissions.
 His research interests also include the effect of weather and climate on ecological systems and the use and benefits of weather forecasts.

 News